aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 * `worker_ram_role_name` - The RamRole Name attached to worker node.

 ### Block Nodes

+The following arguments are supported in the `worker_nodes` configuration block:

 * `id` - ID of the node.
 * `name` - Node name.
 * `private_ip` - The private IP address of node.